lsj5031/Hoppy-Whisper/README.md

 ## Privacy & Data

-**Hoppy Whisper processes all audio and transcription data on your local device (by default):**

-- **No cloud services**: Audio capture, speech recognition, and text processing happen entirely on your machine using local ONNX Runtime models.
+**Hoppy Whisper by default uses remote transcription for audio processing:**

+- **Remote transcription**: Audio recordings are sent to your configured API endpoint for processing.
+Ensure you trust the service provider if privacy is a concern.
-- **No telemetry**: The application does not collect, transmit, or share usage data, analytics, or personal information.
+- **No telemetry**: The application does not collect, transmit, or share usage data, analytics, or personal information to Hoppy Whisper servers.
 - **Performance metrics**: Opt-in local performance logging can be enabled by setting `telemetry_enabled: true` in settings.
 Metrics are logged locally only (no PII, no network transmission).
-- **Remote transcription**: If you enable remote transcription, audio recordings will be sent to your configured endpoint.
-Ensure you trust the service provider if privacy is a concern.
+- **Local-only option**: If you need on-device processing, you can use `HoppyWhisper_onefile.spec` to build with local ONNX models instead.
+- **Local history**: Transcription history is stored in a local SQLite database at `%LOCALAPPDATA%\Hoppy Whisper\history.db`.
+Retention is configurable (default 90 days).
+Transcripts never leave your machine unless you explicitly export them.

 ## Error Handling & Recovery